KlaytonHutchins/klaytonhutchins.github.io/notes/jpa/SpringBootIntegration/dao.md

 title: Configuring the Data Access Object to Utilize Spring
 ---

-## Configuring the Data Access Object to Utilize Spring

 We configure our DAOs with annotations so that _Spring Boot_ will manage them and their dependencies.